 - Avoid situations that lead to chronic stress and learn techniques to deal with stress.
 Chronic stress makes your body release cortisol which will impair your immune system making it unable to fight off yeast infections.

 - Avoid swimming pools that use harsh chemicals to sanitize water.
-They can change the pH in your vagina and triggering a yeast infection.
+They can change the pH in your vagina and trigger a yeast infection.
 Try to find a swimming pool in your area which uses one of the novel techniques to keep the water clean, such as ozone or UV-sanitized pools.
 Also, make sure you take off your wet swimming suit as soon as possible, after swimming.

 - Similarly, if you tend to sweat a lot, make sure you carry spare panties with you and get changed whenever you feel that your vaginal area is becoming humid.
 The same goes for those of you who exercise, make sure that you change your underwear after you hit the gym because humidity is a perfect breeding ground for Candida.